Stalruth/SableyeBot4/migration.md

     These were already called by `//data` (better knows as `//dt`), but the new `/dt` command also has a prompt to properly disambiguate between Metronome the Item and Metronome the Move.

-    Additionally, these commands weren't used much compared to the (usually equivalent) `//data` command.
+    Additionally, these commands weren't used much compared to the (equivalent) `//data` command.

 - The following filters on `//filter`:
     - `num`